Programs & Projects | Department of Social Work

 The annual Summer Institute is an opportunity for Tribal child welfare workers and administrators to develop new practice skills, share collective experiences, and learn with other Indian child welfare professionals and scholars in a Tribal context.
 The Center's hope is that this free training can emerge as the premier opportunity for Tribal child welfare workers in the state and continue to be provided for years to come.
 The 2016 Summer Institute will be held July 17-20th at the Northern Lights Casino and Event Center in Walker, MN.
 Check back for registration information.

 The annual Winter Institute is an opportunity for County and Tribal child welfare workers and administrators to learn about best practices in addressing disparities in out of home placement in Minnesota.
 This FREE conference offers child welfare practitioners the opportunity to gain a deeper insight into best practices, while providing a great venue for networking.
-The 2016 Winter Institute will be held February 23rd at Grand Casino Hotel and Event Center in Hinckley, MN.
-Click here for more information and to register.
+The 2016 Winter Institute was held February 23rd at Grand Casino Hotel and Event Center in Hinckley, MN.
+Click here for conference materials and powerpoints.